Our Erb’s Palsy Attorneys Can Hold Negligent Doctors Accountable

 Causes of Erb’s Palsy

 There are certain factors that place your baby at a higher risk for Erb’s Palsy, such as a large infant size, high birth weight, or a small maternal size.
-It is your doctor’s job to account for these potential risk factors and recommend a caesarean section to avoid complications.
+It is your doctor’s job to account for these potential risk factors and recommend a cesarean section to avoid complications.
 During the birthing process, doctor negligence can include failing to act fast enough to avoid complications or using excessive force with forceps or a vacuum that pulls on the baby’s shoulder or legs.

 Working with an Erb’s Palsy Attorney

 Our attorneys frequently handle medical malpractice cases involving clients whose children have developed Erb’s Palsy.
 We can work closely with you to prove that your doctor acted negligently, causing your child’s injury.
 We can pursue compensation for any medical expenses associated with your child’s surgical and non-surgical treatment.
-We can also seek compensation for the pain and suffering you and your child suffer, and your child’s reduced quality of life due to his or her injury.
+We can also seek compensation for the pain and suffering you and your child suffer and your child’s reduced quality of life due to his or her injury.

 Schedule Your Consultation